OmniSharp/omnisharp-vim/README.md

 ```

 #### Vim 8.1 text properties
-In (very) recent versions of Vim, the OmniSharp-roslyn highlighting can be taken full advantage of using Vim text properties, allowing OmniSharp-vim to overwrite the standard Vim regular-expression syntax highlighting with OmniSharp-roslyn's symantic highlighting.
+In (very) recent versions of Vim, the OmniSharp-roslyn highlighting can be taken full advantage of using Vim text properties, allowing OmniSharp-vim to overwrite the standard Vim regular-expression syntax highlighting with OmniSharp-roslyn's semantic highlighting.
 To check whether your Vim supports text properties, look for `+textprop` in the output of `:version`, or run `:echo has('textprop')`.

-The default highlight groups used for symantic highlighting, along with the standard Vim highlight groups they are linked to are as follows:
+The default highlight groups used for semantic highlighting, along with the standard Vim highlight groups they are linked to are as follows:

 | Highlight group  | Default link |
 |------------------|--------------|